GuOrg/Gu.Localization/README.md

     ...
 ```

-By setting the attached property `ErrorHandling.Mode` we override how translation errors are handled by the `StaticExtension` for the child elements.

 ## 1.3.
 EffectiveCulture.
 A markupextension for accessing `Translator.EffectiveCulture` from xaml.
 Retruns a binding that updates when EffectiveCulture changes.